DevSnicket/plugin-discovery/README.md

 The forwarders are JavaScript files that contain CommonJS require calls for the actual plugin files within the package.
 These need to be generated when the package is build and included in it when its packed.

+### Tests

+There are automated tests that run Babel with the plug-in and check the transformed output.
+The tests are run for the latest versions of Babel 6 and 7.
+NPM is run by the tests to install Babel and test case packages which are generated.
+To isolate Babel it is run in a separate process.
+Code coverage is not currently being run because of the additional work required to analyse across multiple processes.

 ## Example

 An example of Plug-in Discovery in use can be found in [Eunice](https://github.com/DevSnicket/Eunice).
 A plug-in repository is defined for its test harnesses ([Harnesses/processorPlugins.js](https://github.com/DevSnicket/Eunice/blob/master/Harnesses/processorPlugins.js)) so [processors](https://github.com/DevSnicket/Eunice/tree/master/Processors) can be discovered and included automatically.